 Cleaning your penis properly helps to prevent smegma, a substance that’s made up of oil, dead skin cells and moisture, from building up on your penis.
 It’s also important for reducing your risk of developing infections.

 To keep your penis clean, make sure to wash it at least one time every day using warm water.
-If you’re uncircumcised, it’s important to pull back your foreskin and rinse the glans (head) of your penis with warm water to clean away bacteria and other substances.
+If you’re uncircumcised (Read more: which is better? circumcision vs uncircumcised), it’s important to pull back your foreskin and rinse the glans (head) of your penis with warm water to clean away bacteria and other substances.

 Avoid applying deodorant, talcum powder or large amounts of soap when you clean your penis, as these can irritate the skin and increase your risk of developing an infection.

 There are dozens of sexually transmitted diseases, or STDs, many of which can spread to your body through direct contact with others.

 Common STDs include gonorrhea, chlamydia, genital herpes, human papillomavirus (HPV) and others.
 While some STIs are primarily an annoyance, others can have serious consequences for your health and wellbeing — and nevertheless, all STIs are worth getting diagnosed and treated for.